 The project, which is also known as the Trans Caspian Fiber Optic (TCFO), is implemented by AzerTelecom together with Kazakhstan’s Transtelecom and KazTransCom companies.
 The cable is expected to come online by late 2021 to transmit data with a capacity of at least 4-6 terabits per second.

-‘‘The Trans Caspian Fiber Optic will form the Digital Silk Way between Europe and Asia through Azerbaijan and this route between the continents will be the most optimal, shortest route among those existing in the Eurasian region, and it will also be a route with minimal delay in data transmission,’’ said Azer Bayramov, AzerTelecom’s strategy adviser.
+‘‘The Trans Caspian Fiber Optic will form the Digital Silk Way between Europe and Central Asia through Azerbaijan and this route between the continents will be the most optimal, shortest route among those existing in the Eurasian region, and it will also be a route with minimal delay in data transmission,’’ said Azer Bayramov, AzerTelecom’s strategy adviser.

 Meanwhile, both projects are the part of the “Azerbaijan Digital Hub” program of AzerTelecom, which is the subsidiary of Azerbaijan’s first mobile operator and the fastest mobile internet provider Bakcell.